chhh/msftbx-examples/README.md

 # MSFTBX Examples
+Companion repo for MSFTBX - mass spectrometry data readers library: http://github.com/chhh/msftbx.
-An example java app built with Gradle that prints some information about MS2 scans.
+**Provides a complete example java app built with Gradle that prints some information about MS2 scans.**

 ## Running it
 You don't need to have gradle or any libraries installed.